 New buildings should be sited and designed to maximize opportunities for the use of renewable energy resources and fully insulated to reduce the consumption of energy for heating and cooling.
 New building design should seek to encourage Energy Star ratings at the highest level possible with consideration of cost and construction in order to achieve the Vermont Residential Building Energy Standards.
 This should be promoted through education and alerting applicants when applying for building permits.
 Programs to retrofit existing buildings with insulation, air sealing, weather-stripping should be aggressively promoted.
 Additionally, insulation of pipes and water heaters plus installation of the most efficient means of indoor and outdoor lighting can contribute significantly to reduce energy consumption.
-Encourage the use of support organizations to promote efficiency programs such as the Bennington Rutland Opportunity Council weatherization program for eligible households and Efficiency Vermont.
+Encourage the use of support organizations to promote efficiency programs such as the Bennington Rutland Opportunity Council weatherization program for eligible-households and Efficiency Vermont.
 The use of energy audits for the retrofit of existing homes is vitally important to maximize conservation measures cost/payback objectives.
+Residents can have the efficiency of their home assessed through an energy audit performed by Heat Squad, BROC (for income-qualifying households), or a variety of private contractors.

-The Vermont Residential Building Energy Standards Code was adopted in 2009 (Act 20, 1997 & Act 45, 2009).
+The Vermont Residential Building Energy Standards apply to all new homes built after July 1, 1998.
 The law applies to residential and certain non-residential buildings including additions, alterations, renovations, and repairs to existing structures.
 The law recognizes the builder's responsibility to understand and comply with the code through a reporting and certification requirement (one page report).
 No plan reviews or final inspections are involved.
 It is one of the few codes in the country in which the builder self-certifies compliance.
 The code identifies buildings and construction that are exempt from the standards.
-In instances of non-compliance, a homeowner may seek damages in court within six years of occupancy or the filing of the required certification.
+In instances of non-compliance, a homeowner may seek damages in court-within six years of occupancy or the filing of the required certification.
 Certificates of compliance are to be filed with the Town Clerk and Vermont Department of Public Service who administers the Code.
+More information can be found on the Department of Public Service website: https://publicservice.vermont.gov/efficiency/building-energy-standards/residential-building-energy-standards